 Cancellations and rescission’s; and

 Grants and Cooperative Agreement Management

-Federal assistance are programs aimed a providing resources, generally financial in nature, to non-federal entities as a tool to serve the public.
-Our teams are training to provide assistance, to those providing assistance to us.
+Federal assistance are programs aimed at providing resources, generally financial in nature, to non-federal entities as a tool to serve the public.
+Our teams are training to provide assistance to those providing assistance to us.
 Aimed at enhancing the effectiveness of federal assistance programs, we can provide assistance with, but not limited to:

 Financial Management Policy Development and Monitoring

 Financial management policy development and monitoring lays the groundwork to establish minimum requirements that agency financial management operations must meet.
 An effective financial management policy program establishes policies that are compliant, relevant, and balance usefulness with burden.
 Our financial management policy development focuses on:

 Establishing a technical working group made of SMEs and process owners that are impacted by various financial management policies (i.e. grants, procurement, facilities, budget, etc.);

 Developing a collaborative process for stakeholders to provide input on financial management policies that are currently in development, or in the development pipeline; and

 Implementing a policy development cycle that focuses on data driven research, facts, and best practices as to what should be happening, not focusing on what is happening.

 The policy monitoring aspect is equally as important as the development.
 Our monitoring efforts focuses on two major aspects of monitoring: